samytichadou/Auto_Reload_Blender_addon/README.md

 Auto Reload is a Blender addon design to automatically refresh external files when modified (*images, movie clips, libraries, sound and cache files*).

+A timer will look every n seconds for modified external files, if there is some, they will be reloaded inside Blender

 If you like this addon, you can help me [here](https://ko-fi.com/tonton_blender) through Donation, to buy me a coffee and allow me to continue to develop free tools.
 ___